Ballard Locks in Seattle

-I was 5 or 6 the first time I visited the Ballard Locks, it is one of the first field trips I remember as a child.
+I was 5 or 6 the first time I visited the Ballard Locks in Seattle, it is one of the first field trips I remember as a child.
 Standing there seeing all the stone, I thought it was a castle in a magical kingdom, I kept looking for the dragon….as an adult now, I still enjoy going to the Locks.
 Seeing the boats come and go, watching the salmon going up the fish ladder, and strolling around the beautiful gardens is a wonderful way to spend a sunny summer day with your family or friends.
 Anyone who grew up here, or has been here for more than a few years, has visited the Locks and the surrounding neighborhoods.
 There are plenty of restaurants, bars to keep you fed and lots of galleries and local artisans to help you find that perfect something!

 The Wonder of Ballard Locks

 The Ballard Locks are located strategically in the Lake Washington Ship Canal on the west side of Salmon Bay as a way to helping boats move seamlessly between the Puget Sound and Lake Union.
-This solution is both innovative and successful as the Ballard Locks are one of the most heavily trafficked in the United States.
+This solution is both innovative and successful as the Ballard Locks in Seattle are one of the most heavily trafficked in the United States.
 Watching the water levels rise and fall as the locks adjust as necessary to let vessels pass is a thrilling sight and a fun family-activity that pleases viewers of all ages.
-Beyond the intriguing process of watching the locks hard at work, this incredible design works to keep salt water from the Puget Sound separated from the freshwater lakes the boats are traveling through.
+Beyond the intriguing process of watching the locks hard at work, this incredible design works to keep saltwater from the Puget Sound separated from the freshwater lakes the boats are traveling through.
 While larger ships are exciting to view at the Ballard Locks, visitors will often see fishing boats, small vessels and even recreational water sport enthusiasts traveling this direction.

 In the mid-1850’s Seattle was looking for a way to get logs milled lumber to and from the many mills that dotted the shores of Lake Washington into the Puget Sound for distribution, and the many fishing boats as well.
 Many years later, the US Navy endorsed a canal project and in 1891 the US Army Corps of Engineers began designing it.
 Between then and 1910, some work was started, but government projects being what they are (even back then) actual construction didn’t begin for real until 1911.
 Fun Fact: The Navy wanted to build the naval shipyards on Lake Washington as part of the original canal project, but due to all the delays they moved it to Bremerton where it still is today.
 Can you imagine?
 Looking out on Lake Washington and seeing naval ships?